Explore Heart Attack

-A heart attack happens if the flow of oxygen-rich blood to a section of heart muscle suddenly becomes blocked.
+A heart attack happens if the flow of oxygen-rich blood to a section of heart muscle suddenly becomes blocked and the heart can't get oxygen.
 Most heart attacks occur as a result of coronary heart disease (CHD).

 CHD is a condition in which a waxy substance called plaque builds up inside of the coronary arteries.
 These arteries supply oxygen-rich blood to your heart.